Oscar-winning director Sir Sam Mendes to be knighted at Windsor Castle

 Dame Sharon, the first female chairwoman of the John Lewis Partnership and former boss of media watchdog Ofcom, is being recognised for her public service, while eminent economist Sir Robert, ex-head of the Office for Budget Responsibility, is honoured for services to fiscal policy.

-After attending the wedding of the Duke and Duchess of Sussex at Windsor Castle in 2018, Harry and Meghan’s former aide, Clara Loughran, will return to the Queen’s Berkshire residence to be made a Knight Commander of the Royal Victorian Order (RVO).
+After attending the wedding of the Duke and Duchess of Sussex at Windsor Castle in 2018, Harry and Meghan’s former aide, Clara Loughran, will return to the Queen’s Berkshire residence to be made a Member of the Royal Victorian Order (RVO).

+Professor Mark O’Shea, a world authority on reptiles, is receiving his MBE for, among other things, snakebite research.